microsoft/CSE-Telehealth-Samples/README.md

 3. An API for relaying events and user feedback into 3rd party application(s) via REST calls.
 Example implementation that logs call quality, call length, a patient's device test status to a text file is included in these samples.
 4. A workaround for VDI environments to launch Skype for Business on the desktop environment when clicking links in a virtual environment

+**Note: These samples were built using Skype for Business Online, which is now scheduled for retirement.
+[Read more here](https://docs.microsoft.com/en-us/microsoftteams/faq-journey#skype-for-business-online-retirement)** about the migration to Microsoft Teams.

 ## License
 This project is licensed under the MIT license.
 See the included LICENSE file for details.